X

 Banaras Hindu University

 Dr. Singh has had the privilege of presenting her ideas as a resource person at various seminars, conferences, and workshops.
-Several of her research papers have been published in national and international journals of repute.
-She has also delivered numerous talks on topics of contemporary relevance on the primary channel of Akashwani, All India Radio.
-Recently, she was humbled to receive the Malviya Smriti Samman 2024 by the Professor Harihar Nath Tripathi Foundation.
+Several of her research papers have been published in reputable national and international journals.
+She has also delivered numerous talks on topics of contemporary relevance on the primary channel of Akashvani, All India Radio.
+Recently, she was honoured to receive the Malviya Smriti Samman 2024 from the Professor Harihar Nath Tripathi Foundation.

 Course certificate